chikkutechie/glutes/README.txt

     If libX11.so it not available a soft link might need to be created which points to appropriate library(say libX11.so.6)

+    If OpenVG/OpenGLES/EGL/KHR header files are not available get them from Khronos(http://www.khronos.org).

     1) go to build/maemo

     2) Run make